Design Ideas for Custom Decks

 25 – A custom-built, Heart Redwood deck built in a herringbone pattern with a double picture frame border and camo screws.
 The metal railing is a custom design in wrought iron with 2×2 posts and Vienna style balusters.

-Misc Items to Consider
+Miscellaneous Items to Consider

 The edge of a composite deck that has not been built with end boards.